vexip-ui/vexip-ui/docs/demos/count-to/slots/desc.en-US.md

 ### Prefix And Suffix

-You can use the `prefix` and `suffix` slots to meet the personalized configuration.
+Set the values of `prefix` and `suffix` or use a slot with the same name to add front and rear contents to the input box.